 1/2 lemon, zested then juiced

 1/2 bunch parsley, chopped

-Saute the scallions, celery and apples in the canola oil until tender.
+In a saute pan over medium-low heat, sauté the celery, apples, and green onions in butter until tender.
 Let cool.
 Place the ground turkey in a large mixing bowl.
 Add sauteed items and the remaining ingredients.
 Shape into eight 8-ounce burgers.
-Refrigerate for 2 hours.
+Refrigerate for 2 hours to firm.

 Season the turkey burgers with salt and pepper.
 Place on preheated, lightly oiled grill.
-Grill each side for 7 minutes until meat is thoroughly cooked.
+Grill each side for 7 minutes until meat is thoroughly cooked to an internal temperature of 165 degrees.
 Let sit for 5 minutes.
-Serve on your favorite toasted bread, pita, or hamburger bun.

 To serve, toast buns if desired and spread with sauce.
 Add toppings as desired like greens, onion and tomato.